UVa Course Catalog (Unofficial, Lou's List)

 Offered

 Second half of a year-long introduction to biblical Hebrew, using an innovative language-learning approach.
 Through communicative activities in an immersive environment, students acquire oral and aural capacities naturally, internalize the language, and efficiently develop the ability to read biblical Hebrew prose with immediate comprehension.
-Students complete Jonah by semester's end and master basic Hebrew grammar, syntax, and vocabulary.
+Students read the prose portions of the Book of Jonah and master basic Hebrew grammar, syntax, and vocabulary.
+Prerequisite: HEBR/RELJ 1410 or the equivalent.

 HEBR 2010Intermediate Modern Hebrew (4)